npmccallum/libctx/README.rst

 using Boost, you probably want to use Boost::Context.
 However, if you don't want to add a dependency on C++, or you don't plan on using Boost, you might find libctx useful.
-One other reason you may want to use libctx instead of Boost::Context is that libctx now supports AARCH64 (a.k.a.
+One other reason you may want to use libctx instead of Boost::Context is that libctx supports AARCH64 (a.k.a.
 ARMv8).

 Windows Support
 ===============